ineffably/moxijs/packages/moxijs-examples/guides/text-rendering.md

 ---

-## Text Behaviors with MOXI Logic
+## Text Behaviors with MOXIJS Logic

-MOXI's entity-component architecture provides an elegant way to encapsulate text animations and behaviors.
+MOXIJS's entity-component architecture provides an elegant way to encapsulate text animations and behaviors.
 By extending the `Logic<T>` class, you can create reusable components that update text in response to game state, time, or user input.

 ### Core Concept: Logic Components